 The graphics are nicely detailed and whizz past you at a frenetic pace when in top gear.
-A layered graphic effect is apparent, although much less effective than the original arcade version.
+The layered effect is apparent, although much less effective than the original arcade version.
 Occasionally, as a result, one can get disorientated and the road can be hard to find in a hurry.
-For seasoned players, this will pose no problem and just adds to the challenge.
+For seasoned players, this will pose no problem.
 Novices may be frustrated.
 Highly recommended!

 Reviewed by: Underdogs